Covid-19 coronavirus: Tenant kicked out after threatening to blow up landlords' truck

 She also said she would make everyone's life hell over the next seven weeks.
 She had not paid any rent since March 4.

-There was also a number of other complaints by the tenant's neighbours, from trespassing to vehicle noise and disturbance at night.
+There was also a number of other complaints from neighbours, from trespassing to vehicle noise and disturbance at night.

 Neighbours complained to the police and noise control about the disturbances and breaches of the Covid-19 lockdown rules.